Fraction to Decimal Calculator

 There was an error with your calculation.

-By definition, fractions are numerical quantities representing a part or proportion of something.
-From a mathematical point of view, a fraction defines a part of a whole.
-The word “whole” can represent a number, a quantity, or even a pizza or a pie!
+By definition, fractions are numerical quantities that represent a part or proportion of something.
+Mathematically speaking, a fraction defines a specific piece of a whole.
+That "whole" can represent a number, a measurable quantity, or even a tangible object like a pizza or a pie!

-A fraction consists of two parts; a numerator representing the number above the fractional bar and a denominator, the number below the fraction bar.
-Fractions can be positive or negative.
+A fraction consists of two distinct parts: a numerator (the top number above the fraction bar) and a denominator (the bottom number below the fraction bar).
+Fractions can be either positive or negative.

-Are fractions where the denominator is greater than the numerator.
+Proper fractions are fractions where the denominator is strictly greater than the numerator.
 Examples:

 $$\frac{10}{11},\frac{5}{7},\frac{999}{1000}$$

-Improper fractions are fractions where the numerator (the top number) is equal to or greater than the denominator (the bottom number).
-This means that the value of the fraction is equal to or greater than 1.
+Improper fractions are those where the numerator (the top number) is equal to or greater than the denominator (the bottom number).
+Consequently, the overall value of the fraction is equal to or greater than 1.

 Examples: